Proven Guide: How Women Entrepreneurs Can Find a Co-Founder

 Legal Agreements: Founder Agreements

-Make It Official: Legal and Financial Setup for Co-Founders
+Make It Official: Legal and Financial Agreements for Co-Founders

 Define the Equity Split